PexMor/mytrace/docs/index.md

 ---
-layout: home
+layout: single
-title: Home
+title: "AI Trace Viewer Documentation"
+permalink: /
 ---

-# AI Trace Viewer Documentation

 Welcome to the AI Trace Viewer documentation.
 This directory contains comprehensive guides for using and developing the trace viewer.